-Running an Airbnb vs. renting to tenants are two completely different businesses.
+Running an Airbnb vs renting to tenants are two completely different businesses.
 If the idea of being in the hospitality industry excites you, Airbnb could be a lucrative (albeit full-time) job.
-If you dread the thought of having to constantly drop what you’re doing to handle issues right as they pop up (and not be able to outsource it to a property manager), you’ll be much happier with traditional renting.
+If you dread the thought of having to constantly drop what you’re doing to handle issues right as they pop up (and not be able to outsource it to a property manager), you’ll be much happier with traditional long-term renting.

 Real estate is one of the most stable and profitable investments around, and if you’re lucky enough to have an extra property, becoming a landlord could be a great income strategy for you.
-But it can easily become stressful if you try to do in on your own.
+But it can easily become stressful if you try to do it on your own.

 Professional property management companies, such as American Home Team Realty, can take the stress and headache out of being a landlord so you can enjoy that rental income.
 From listing your property and screening tenants to collecting rent and handling maintenance requests, American Home Team Realty does it all!